 It feels like a 5.5-inch display thanks to its familiar 3-inch width, and we wouldn’t want it much longer.
 Anything taller would make this already 180g phone feel top-heavy when holding the very bottom of the keyboard.

 We end up with a screen that’s bright, colorful and gives you more usable space thanks to the the keyboard and trackpad-like scrolling.
-But not every app adjusts to a 1,620 x 1,080 resolution.
+Sadly, not every app adjusts to a 1,620 x 1,080 resolution.

 You’re going to run into problems with the 3:2 aspect ratio on a daily basis.
 All 16:9 video feels extra small with top and bottom black bars.
 Snapchats and Instagram Stories are also cut off.